The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 - Large Detachments - usually contingent size (25)

 Detachments are described using the following statistics:
 - Skill - A detachment’s fighting capability distilled into one value.
 The arbiter uses this for any save the detachment needs to make.
 Skill can't be higher than 19.
-Skill is usually 10, but can be modified up or down depending on the detachment’s training, equipment, the WIL or Skill of the leader(s), etc.
+Skill is usually 10, but can be modified up or down depending on the detachment’s training, equipment, the WIL or skill of the leader(s), etc.
 - Level - The amount of d6s rolled to determine stamina.
 Can multiply the Level by 3 to get an average number of stamina.
 Is equal to the Level of a single member.
 - Armor Value (AV) - The amount of damage a detachment can take before it starts losing stamina.
 Is equal to the lowest AV of a single member.
 - Morale (ML) - A detachment’s odds of giving up during battle.